HeranSemere/email_plugin/README.rst

 Development setup
 -----------------

 1. Make sure that you have a working `pretix development setup`_.
-IGNORE

 2. Clone this repository.
-IGNORE

 3. Activate the virtual environment you use for pretix development.
-IGNORE

 4. Execute ``python setup.py develop`` within this (prefix-superplugin) directory to register this application with pretix's plugin registry.